zaneef/zaneef.github.io/_posts/2022-10-04-thm-overpass-2.md

 secuirty3        (?)
 ```

-JTR was able to crack 4 hashes.
+JTR was able to crack all the hashes.

-## Reseearch - Analyse the code
+## Research - Analyse the code

 We have to do some simple code analysis on the backdoor.
 Let's clone the repo on our machine.